13 nights / 14 Days Tibet, Sichuan 4×4 China Tour

-After arrival at Zhibai we will go for a hike through this fascinating canyon with the Namche Barwa Peak standing proud on the horizon and the river rushing down the valley below you with thunderous noise.
+After arrival at Zhibai, we will go for a hike through this fascinating canyon with the Namche Barwa Peak standing proud on the horizon and the river rushing down the valley below you with a thunderous noise.
 This hike lasts approximately eight hours and is moderately physically demanding as we will be walking at an average altitude of 3’500 meters.

 On the way from Nyingchi to Zhibai, we will also visit the Burqug Lamaling Monastery of the Red Sect, located on the left bank of the lower reaches of the Nyang River.
 It is surrounded by mountains on three sides and faces the delta at the mouth of the Nyang River.
 The monastery was built with wood, with curving eaves and brilliantly painted beams, combining the different artistic styles of the Han and Tibetan peoples.
 You will stay overnight at a local Menba (also called Monba) family’s house.